Powerlearnproject/se-assignment-2-introduction-to-software-engineering-danieljuma5/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

+### modularity aims to improve software development by partitioning complex problems into more manageable sub-problems.Each module is designed to perform a specific function or task, and these modules are designed to work together to achieve the overall functionality of the system.

+### Improved flexibility: Modular designs allow individual components or modules to be easily added, removed, or replaced, making it easy to modify the product to meet changing needs or requirements.
+### Increased efficiency: Modular designs enable different parts of the product to be developed and tested independently, allowing for faster development and more efficient use of resources.
+### Improved quality: Modular designs can improve the overall quality of a product by allowing for more thorough testing of individual components and facilitating the use of higher-quality materials and construction techniques.
+### Enhanced scalability: Modular designs can make it easier to scale a product up or down in terms of size, capacity, or functionality, by allowing for the addition or removal of modules as needed.

+### Easier to collaborate: modular designs allows teams to assign ownership of various functions and files to different developeres which help to reduce git conflicts between them by breaking the work into smaller tasks.

 Testing in Software Engineering: